siqixu/mixSVG/README.md

 ```
 library(mixSVG)

-# example data of Human Breast Cancer
+# Example data of Human Breast Cancer
 data(example)
 dim(rawcount) # the expression count matrix of 14,789 genes and 251 spots
 dim(rawcoord) # the matrix of two-dimensional spatial coordinates for 251 spots.

 # Data preprocessing

-# Select spots with at least one expression count
+## Select spots with at least one expression count
 keep_spot <- which(colSums(rawcount) >= 1)
 coord = rawcoord[keep_spot,]

-# Select genes expressed in at least 2% of spots
+## Select genes expressed in at least 2% of spots
 count = rawcount[rowMeans(rawcount>0) >= 0.02, keep_spot]

 # Run mixSVG